Strategic capital · Pre-seed

 Aggregated TAM by 2030

-8 production solutions spanning PQC, blockchain security, industrial autonomy, agentic AI, and programmable finance.
+13 solutions on XIIS spanning PQC, blockchain security, industrial autonomy, agentic AI, programmable finance, and quantum-inspired risk — maturity varies by SKU (see market table).

 Only